 Our Minnesota permit to carry course covers the basics that the student needs to know to carry a weapon for self defense in Minnesota.
 The following is a brief overview of what is covered:

-- Psychological preparation before a violent encounter - Conflict and situation avoidance - Use of deadly force requirements - Law enforcement encounter - Legal obligation when carrying - Aftermath of the use of deadly force - Ammunition, weapon types and selection - Drawing from holster and holstering - Holsters, clothing and concealment options - Malfunction clearing and weapon retention - Plus many other aspects of legality are presented
+- Psychological preparation before a violent encounter - Conflict and situation avoidance - Use of deadly force requirements - Law enforcement encounter - Legal obligation when carrying - Aftermath of the use of deadly force - Plus many other aspects of legality are presented

-This is an all day course, consisting of 6+ hours of classroom instruction followed with the state mandated live fire range exercises that will make for a full day.
-For the range exercise a student will need eye & ear protection, a handgun and 50 rounds of ammunition.
-For those that do not yet own a firearm, either a revolver or semi automatic handgun can be provided for use on the day of the class.
+This is classroom instruction, followed with the state mandated live fire range exercises.
+For the range exercise a student will need eye & ear protection, a handgun and 30 rounds of ammunition.
+For those that do not yet own a firearm, either a revolver or semi automatic handgun can be rented for use on the day of the class.
 Arrangements for this must be made with River Valley Training prior to the course date.

 We believe that this class has information that can benefit everyone that has any exposure to firearms.
 Participating students are welcome to bring their spouse and/or children 12 years of age or older to sit in on the classroom portion with them, free of charge. *NOTE: This course is a Minnesota permit to carry course and requires a basic knowledge of a handgun.
 This course is not a basic or introduction to handguns, although some basics are covered, this is a Minnesota permit to carry course.